 ‘Are you crazy?’, ‘It can’t be done’ – dreams and imagination routinely evoke such statements from a world rooted in cold facts.
 Disney won’t have any of that questioning though – from a genie in a bottle to clocks with feelings, the brand brings to life impossible scenarios and lovable characters that keep you believing in fantasies.
 After all, imagination shouldn’t die as shoe sizes change.
-But before I move on to aspects that help with all you need to know about Disneyland Hong Kong, let me elaborate just a bit more on why adults should visit.
+But before I move on to the guide and review that covers all you need to know about Disneyland Hong Kong, including a list of rides, let me elaborate just a bit more on why adults should visit.

 You might have started off watching an animation movie ‘for the sake of your kids’, but split your sides at the antics of a sloth ironically named Flash in Zootopia, loved the fearlessness of Merida in Brave, and felt the thrill of fighting evil forces through Marvel Comics’ characters.
 It shows how Disney’s productions have managed to move with the times and evolve from Mickey Mouse to Iron Man.
 The Disney stable has something for every age and every mood, and that is true of its theme parks too.